ChrisZie/HugoSymphony/content/_index.md

 cards:
 - caption: The "Why"
   marker: meeting
-  description: Because there is no option left to do anything but protect our planet.<br><br>We intend to reverse climate change, protect animal and plant life worldwide, and create a global movement of Eco-Warriors by giving skilled volunteers and world-changing conservation organizations the tools to connect with each other and change the world together.
+  description: Because there is no option left but to protect our planet right now.<br><br>We intend to reverse climate change, protect animal and plant life worldwide, and create a global movement of Eco-Warriors by giving skilled volunteers and world-changing conservation Organizations the tools to connect with each other and change the world together.

 - caption: The "Who"
   marker: expertise
-  description: An incredibly powerful worldwide network of Eco-Warrior Volunteers and Environmental Conservation Organizations (ECOs).<br><br>ALL members of this exclusive global network are fully vetted to make sure that every member is truly focused on being an Eco-Warrior first and foremost.<br>The planet deserves absolutely nothing less.
+  description: An incredibly powerful worldwide network of passionate Volunteers and Environmental Conservation Organizations (ECOs).<br><br>ALL members of this exclusive global network are fully vetted to make sure that every member is truly focused on being an Eco-Warrior first and foremost.<br><br>The planet deserves absolutely nothing less.

 - caption: The "What"
   marker: learning
-  description: We personally match each organization with each matched volunteer, removing your incredibly time-consuming and, at best, frustrating task of finding (hopefully) competent volunteers.<br><br>Due to our system, we drastically improve the speed of finding amazing volunteers and provide 24/7 support to both the ECO and volunteer during the duration of the volunteer's tour of duty.
+  description: We personally match each Organization with each matched volunteer, removing the incredibly time-consuming and, at best, frustrating task of finding (possibly) effective volunteers.<br><br>Due to our system, we drastically improve the speed of finding amazing volunteers and provide 24/7 support to both you and the volunteer during the duration of the volunteer's tour of duty.

 - caption: The "How"
   marker: launch
-  description: Initial assessments are followed by improvement projects, where needed.<br><br>For volunteers, this results in honed skills and cultural awareness so they deliver their best effort the most quickly.<br><br>For ECOs this results in a superb ability to train, coordinate, and communicate with the volunteers so that every moment of the volunteer's service is truly amazing.
+  description: Initial assessments are followed by improvement projects, where needed.<br><br>For volunteers, this results in honed skills and cultural awareness so that they deliver their best effort the most quickly.<br><br>For ECOs this results in a superb ability to train, coordinate, and communicate with our volunteers so that every moment of the volunteer's service is truly amazing.

 service_item:
 - name: __MANAGEMENT PROCESSES__